-For the past two seasons, we’ve been working together with Easy2Ride and have thus been able to offer wonderful winter holidays in Morzine for all winter sports enthusiasts.
-This is why we’re particularly happy to present this resort located in the beautiful Aulps valley (“Vallée d’Aulps” in French).
-Christophe, head of the ski school, Edwina, executive assistant, and Francesca, Julien and Pascal, three instructors, talked to us about local cuisine, relaxation, landscapes and – last but not least – the slopes!
+Christophe, head of the ski school, Edwina, executive assistant, and Francesca, Julien and Pascal, three of the instructors, talked to us about local cuisine, relaxation, landscapes and – last but not least – the slopes!
 Are you ready to find out all about Morzine?
 Then let’s get started!

-With a choice this broad, the possibilities are endless, but what is THE must-have dish one has to have tried at least once?
+After so much skiing, it’s time for a little break.
 You can choose between several Savoie classics, most of which consist of meat, bread and cheese: Tartiflette, Croûte, Fondue,… – yet Julien and Edwina both agree: Tartiflette is THE must-have!

 You might ask yourself where to go to taste the best Tartiflette.
 If you’re looking for something in the village, Edwina recommends La Grange and L’Étale.
 However, if you’re already on the slopes, try going to Vaffieu, right at the Belvédère chair lift; the food is great, the atmosphere is always relaxed and the view is simply breathtaking.